jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 <img alt="Serverless Framework logo" src="/img/serverless-framework-logo_150x150.png" style="float: right; padding:8px" /> [Serverless Framework](https://serverless.com/), or simply "Serverless", is an excellent provider-agnostic framework for defining the **functions** and **events** that make up your service.
 Once defined your events and functions are defined, Serverless deploys your service to the target cloud provider by automatically provisioning the required infrastructure and deploying the application to it.

-While getting started with Serverless, I found that most examples are in JavaScript.
+While getting started, I found that most [Serverless Framework examples](http://www.jamestharpe.com/frameworks/serverless-framework/) are in JavaScript.
 However, I prefer the strong-typing and smarter tooling of TypeScript so I made it my mission to write a simple Serverless microservice using Serverless and TypeScript.

 In this article, I'll explain how to scaffold a Serverless Framework service with TypeScript and unit tests (using Mocha).
 In a later article, I'll actually code something useful.

 ## Starting a Serverless TypeScript Project

-To get started, let's install Serverless and create a new project using TypeScript and targeted at AWS:
+To get started, install Serverless and create a new project using TypeScript targeted at AWS:

-Installing Serverless is a simple call to `npm install`:

 ```bash
 npm install -g serverless
 ```

-Next, let's create a new project using the `aws-nodejs-typescript` template:
+Next, create a new project using the `aws-nodejs-typescript` template:

 ```bash
 $ serverless create --template aws-nodejs-typescript && npm install